 Biography

 Olivier Desmet (b.
-1973, Belgium) is a fine art photographer and darkroom printer based in Mill Valley, California.
-Known for his contemplative black-and-white imagery, Desmet’s work is rooted in mindfulness, impermanence, and the aesthetics of stillness.
-Deeply influenced by Japanese philosophy—particularly the concepts of mono no aware (the beauty of transience) —his photographs offer viewers a quiet, poetic experience that invites introspection.
+1973, Belgium) is a photographer and darkroom printer based in Mill Valley, California.
+Deeply influenced by Japanese philosophy, particularly the concepts of mono no aware (the beauty of transience), his photographs offer viewers a quiet, poetic experience that invites introspection.

 Desmet’s work has been widely recognized and featured in publications such as The Financial Times, Metropolis Japan, Tokyo Weekender, and The Southern Review.
-He has published three monographs to date: Mono no Aware (2021), an exploration of urban and natural impermanence; Tsukiji (2022), a visual elegy to Tokyo’s historic fish market, and Marine Layer (2023), a meditation on the relationship between fog, light, and structure in the Bay Area.
+He has published three monographs to date: Mono no Aware (2021), an exploration of urban and natural impermanence; Tsukiji (2022), a visual elegy to Tokyo’s historic fish market, and Marine Layer (2023), a meditation on the relationship between fog and light.
+His photograph Ichiyuki-San Performs Kabuki Dance, from the Portraits of Maiko series, is included in the permanent collection of the International Museum of Dance.

 Artist Statement

-My work is rooted in a deep appreciation for stillness, impermanence, and the quiet moments that often go unnoticed.
-I’m drawn to the Japanese concepts of mono no aware—the beauty found in transience—and shibui, or subtle elegance.
-These ideas shape how I see the world and guide the way I make photographs.
+My work is rooted in a deep appreciation for stillness and the quiet moments that often go unnoticed.
+I’m drawn to the Japanese concepts of mono no aware, the beauty found in transience, and shibui, or subtle elegance.
+These ideas shape how I perceive the world and inform the way I create photographs.

-I work exclusively in black and white, using medium format cameras, and I print all of my images in the darkroom using traditional silver gelatin processes.
+I work exclusively in black and white, using digital medium format cameras, and I contact-print my images in my darkroom using the traditional silver printing process.
+This unusual hybrid workflow yields prints of great beauty.
 For me, a photograph isn’t complete until it takes physical form on paper.
-The act of printing is meditative—it’s where tone, contrast, and texture come together to create emotional depth.
+The act of printing is meditative; it’s where tone and texture come together to create emotional depth.

-Whether I’m photographing the disappearing alleys of Tokyo, the morning fog in Marin, or the quiet elegance of a Kyoto maiko, I try to create images that feel timeless and contemplative.
-I want my photographs to offer a pause—a moment of reflection—and to evoke a quiet sense of connection with the viewer.
+Whether I’m photographing the morning fog in Marin or the quiet elegance of a Kyoto maiko, I strive to create images that evoke a sense of timelessness and contemplation.
+I want my photographs to offer a moment of reflection and to evoke a quiet sense of connection with the viewer.

 Self portrait (passport photo) - 2025